About OPC UA timestamps

 Industrial Data Explorer is a two-in-one web application for exploring industrial data published on MQTT brokers and exposed via OPC UA servers.

-For details and to report feedback / issues please visit product page on GitHub.
+For details and to report feedback / issues please visit the product page on GitHub.

 OPC UA Servers